 Best of all, being outdoors can boost the overall learning development of kids.
 Bringing kids out on nature walks can really be beneficial to them and they can garner a greater appreciation for the outdoors than they may have previously had.

 There are a few noteworthy activities for nature walks that can be highly beneficial.

-This is a wonderful activity for kids of any age but especially those around 11 or under.
-Hiding objects throughout a given area, even providing clues, can stimulate the children’s sense of adventure and make the outdoor experience all the more fun.
+This is a wonderful activity for people of any age, especially for children.
+Hiding objects throughout a given area, even providing clues, can stimulate a sense of adventure and make the outdoor experience all the more fun.

-Have them look for plants, objects, animals or a variety of other things that can be as simple or as complicated as you’d like.
+Have the participants look for plants, objects, animals or a variety of other things that can be as simple or as complicated as you’d like.
 This makes for a wonderful outdoor activity that will keep both their minds and bodies moving.

 Similar to the scavenger hunt, you could have the kids look for different plants and animals throughout the nature walk but the difference here is that you could have them identify and catalogue all of their findings.
 Keeping track of the variety of different things that they find can really get them invested not only in the things that they find but keep them focused on a specific task.